Scott Gomez: Return to New Jersey, St. Louis Blues and Hershey Bears

 With the Devils signalling an end of an era through managerial changes and with the intent to build a younger roster, Gomez was not tendered a new contract by the Devils.
 As a free agent, Gomez again accepted a try-out basis contract to attend the St. Louis Blues training camp for the 2015–16 season on August 27, 2015.
 On October 7, he signed a one-year two-way contract with the Blues worth $575,000 to begin the 2015–16 season.
 Gomez was used primarily on the powerplay with the Blues, and contributed with 8 points in 21 games.
 With the club returning to health and in need of roster positions, on December 29, 2015, he was placed on waivers by the team.
 Upon clearing, Gomez requested a release from his contract with the Blues and was placed on unconditional waivers by the Blues in order to return to free agency.

 Gomez continued his season in the new-year by signing with the Hershey Bears of the AHL, an affiliate to the Washington Capitals, on a professional try-out contract on January 14, 2016.
 Gomez exercised the release from his tryout contract on March 1, 2016.

 Ottawa Senators

 After the Senators' first line center Kyle Turris was placed on injury reserve, Gomez was signed as an unrestricted free agent by the Ottawa Senators for $575,000 on March 2, 2016.

 On August 31, 2016, Gomez announced his retirement from professional hockey.

 Coaching career

 On May 30, 2017, Gomez was named as the assistant coach for the New York Islanders of the National Hockey League (NHL).
 Following the 2018–19 season, Gomez elected not to return to the Islanders bench.

+In August 2023, Gomez was named assistant coach for the Surrey Eagles in the British Columbia Hockey League.